Defense of Marriage Act: Enactment and role of President Clinton

 Georgia Representative Bob Barr, then a Republican, authored the Defense of Marriage Act and introduced it in the House of Representatives on May 7, 1996.
-Senator Don Nickles, (R) Oklahoma, introduced the bill in the Senate.
+Senator Don Nickles, (R-OK), introduced the bill in the Senate.
 The House Judiciary Committee stated that the Act was intended by Congress to "reflect and honor a collective moral judgment and to express moral disapproval of homosexuality".
 The Act's congressional sponsors stated, "[T]he bill amends the U.S. Code to make explicit what has been understood under federal law for over 200 years; that a marriage is the legal union of a man and a woman as husband and wife, and a spouse is a husband or wife of the opposite sex."

 Nickles said, "If some state wishes to recognize same-sex marriage, they can do so".
 He said the bill would ensure that "the 49 other states don't have to and the Federal Government does not have to."
 In opposition to the bill, Colorado Rep. Patricia Schroeder said, "You can't amend the Constitution with a statute.
 Everybody knows that.
 This is just stirring the political waters and seeing what hate you can unleash."
 Barr countered that the Full Faith and Credit Clause of the Constitution grants Congress power to determine "the effect" of the obligation of each state to grant "full faith and credit" to other states' acts.

 The 1996 Republican Party platform endorsed DOMA, referencing only Section 2 of the act: "We reject the distortion of [anti-discrimination] laws to cover sexual preference, and we endorse the Defense of Marriage Act to prevent states from being forced to recognize same-sex unions."
 The Democratic Party platform that year did not mention DOMA or same-sex marriage.
 In a June 1996 interview in the gay and lesbian magazine The Advocate, Clinton said, "I remain opposed to same-sex marriage.
 I believe marriage is an institution for the union of a man and a woman.
 This has been my long-standing position, and it is not being reviewed or reconsidered."
-But he also criticized DOMA as "divisive and unnecessary".
+However, he also criticized DOMA as unnecessary and divisive.